Telecommunications in Macau: Telephone

+3 Macau is the only carrier to offer VoWiFi.
+SmarTone MAC is the only carrier not yet to offer VoLTE, till its operation ceased.

+On 21 August 2024, The Macau SAR Government has received an application from SmarTone to forgo the 4G license and plans to cease renewing the 3G license after expiration.
+According to the Post and Telecommunications Bureau (CTT), SmarTone (at that time) had a relatively small market share in Macau, only a single-digit percentage.

 Mobile phone operators

 Decommissioning of GSM

 GSM mobile phone networks for consumers in Macau were set to be decommissioned in July 2012.
 Networks will only be left in place for visitors to roam onto.
 The planned shutdown will make Macau be the first region in the world to phase out networks using the GSM standard, but it was postponed until 2019.